webarthur/helpers-css/README.md

 Grid: <div grid="5"> [...] </div>
 ```

-<b>Helpers CSS</b> can help you to remove repetition and leave the classes just for specific elements cofiguration.
-It's based on HTML6, DRY and SMACSS methodologies and compiled with SASS.
+**Helpers CSS** can help you to remove repetition and leave the classes just for specific elements cofiguration.
+It's based on *HTML6*, *DRY* and *SMACSS* methodologies and compiled with SASS.
 The helpers attributes will definitely help you scale your code.

 It's easy to use, simple and scalable.